Committee

 (Music Coordinator)

-Having joined the National Youth Theatre at 18, Martin continued his training in Drama at University of Bristol where he performed in Sunday in the Park with George and Thoroughly Modern Millie, amongst others.
-He also directed Company, Footloose and a new musical, Pierced for Music Theatre Bristol.
+Completing his studies in Drama at University of Bristol, Martin performed in numerous musicals, including Sunday in the Park with George and Thoroughly Modern Millie amongst others.
+He also directed Stephen Sondheim’s Company, Footloose, and a new musical, Pierced for Music Theatre Bristol.
 He was fortunate to perform at Bristol Old Vic Theatre and Edinburgh Fringe Festival as part of his stage training.

 (Social Secretary)